Table of Contents

 Addiction Therapy Services

 Those suffering from substance use disorders experience changes in every area of their lives.
 Addiction doesn’t just change a person physically.
 It impacts a person’s way of thinking.
 It causes major behavioral shifts to take place.
 Addiction can completely destroy family units.
-For all of these reasons and more, therapy for addiction recovery is a necessity in treatment programs.
+For all of these reasons and more, therapy for addiction recovery is a necessity in treatment centers and programs.

 Some of the most common types of addiction therapy services include the following: